LeadWoods0902/DandD_Nightmare_Plague/Quests/Contracts/Help!.md

 >Large Baht reward
 >- An illegible name

-The person in the cave does not expect to be rescued, the didn't even post the poster... how could they, they were in the bottom of a cave
+The person in the cave does not expect to be rescued, the didn't even post the poster... how could they, they were in the bottom of a cave?

 ## Target